Noddyoficial/MiniMeshT/README.md

 Author: Allan Riordan Boll

-Simple terminal based chat client compatible with devices running the Meshtastic firmware.
-Tested with firmware v2.6.11.
-Does not depend on any official Meshtastic code (no libraries, no proto definitions).
-Very minimal dependencies: `bleak` for Bluetooth, `pyserial-asyncio`, and `pytest`.
-(Noteworthy: no protobuf dependencies!)

-Has an irssi-like UI:
+_A tiny terminal chat client for Meshtastic.
+No protobufs, no bloat._

+MiniMeshT is a simple, irssi-style terminal chat client that talks to devices running Meshtastic firmware (tested with v2.6.11).

+Use it to chat, explore the mesh, or as a lightweight basis for your own tools.

+**What makes it different?**
+- No dependency on official the Meshtastic libraries or protobufs.
+- Pretty minimal dependencies: just `bleak`, `pyserial-asyncio`, `pytest`.
+- Ships with a minimal Protobuf encoder/decoder (~550 lines excluding comments and blanks.
+Also available standalone: [pb.py](https://github.com/allanrbo/pb.py/)).
+- Hackable base: ~1,200 lines of Python.
+Easy to fork and extend.

 ![Illustration of laptop running MiniMeshT](./readme_graphics/laptop.jpeg)